-- Prepare a Product Assurance Plan for work package if required
+- Prepare product assurance plan for work package if required

 - Monitor in-house product assurance system

 - Witness tests etc.

 - Ensure deliverable documents prepared

 - Co-ordinate activities with RAL project product assurance personnel

 - Monitor contractors.

 - Report status of PA activities.

-Where work will be performed at an establishment where no formal in-house quality assurance system exists, a scheme shall be set up specifically for the project to enable the requirements of this plan to be implemented.
+Where work will be performed at an establishment where no formal in-house quality assurance system exists a scheme shall be set up specifically for the project to enable the requirements of this plan to be implemented.
 Where a system already exists, provided it meets the requirements of this Plan it will be acceptable.

-The Project organisational structure is defined in the HERSCHEL Management Plan Fig. 5. shows the position of the PA Group within the Rutherford Appleton Laboratory Space Science and Technology Department.
-The PA Group Manager has a direct line to the head of the Space Science Department and Technology if required.
+The Project organisational structure is defined in the FIRST Management Plan (TBC) Fig. 7 shows the position of the PA Group within the Rutherford Appleton Laboratory Space Science Dept..
+The PA Group Manager has a direct line to the head of the Space Science Department if required.